Iris aphylla subsp. hungarica: Description

 The stem has green, (scarious) membranous, spathes (leaves of the flower bud), which have a reddish edge.

-The stems hold 1–5 terminal (top of stem) flowers, blooming between March to May or between May and June.
+The stems hold 1–5 terminal (top of stem) flowers, blooming between March and May or between May and June.
 It can often the second bloom time between August and September.

 The flower bud leans slightly before flowering in Iris aphylla subsp. hungarica as compared to Iris aphylla, in which the stem is straight.

 The large flowers, come in shades of purple, or dark purple, or violet-blue.

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The falls are ovate and elongated, and 2–3 cm wide.
 In the centre of the petal, white beards with orange tops.
 The standards are elongated an ovoid, and 3 cm wide.

 After the iris has flowered, it produces a capsule, that is triangular, capsule, which is 4–5 mm long and 3 mm wide.
 The capsule contains elongated ovoid seeds.